This section of the

 traffic is flowing between, but also the processes.
 Packetbeat can even show you

-the traffic between two processes running on the same host, which is
+the traffic between two processes running on the same host, which is particularly

-default, process enrichment is disabled.
+process matching is disabled.

 When Packetbeat starts, and then periodically afterwards, it scans the process table for processes that match the configuration file.
 For each of these processes, it monitors which file descriptors it has opened.
-When a new packet is captured, it reads the list of active TCP and UDP connections and matches the corresponding one with the list of file descriptors.
+When a new packet is captured, it reads the list of active TCP connections and matches the corresponding one with the list of file descriptors.

-doesn’t need a kernel module.
+file system, so Packetbeat doesn’t need a kernel module.